 DTU Aqua has worked with methods to assess the benthic impact of fisheries through the EU FP-7 BENTHIS project (Eigaard et al, 2016).
-These methods have also been applied in ICES WGSFD for estimating total fishing impact (Surface and Subsurface swept area ratio's) from ICES member states.
+These methods have also been applied in ICES WGSFD and ICES WGFBIT for estimating total fishing pressure and impact from ICES member states.